-As I recently shared with you, a cursory glance at history illustrates how market price drops have always been a temporary blip on the screen in a long history of massive price and dividend appreciation.
+As I shared with you in my recent edition of The Strategy of the Week, a cursory glance at history illustrates how market price drops have always been a temporary blip on the screen in a long history of massive price and dividend appreciation.

 And, any truthful student of history concludes how impossible it is to “time the market”, thus selling at all the highs, and then buying back in again at the lows.
 It sounds as if anyone should be able to do this.
 And, once in a blue moon, someone does, but they’re never able to pull it off consistently without getting burned.

 As Earl Nightingale said, with no successful role model to observe what to do, take a look around at what the majority of folks are doing, and then go and do the opposite because the majority is always wrong!